codefog/contao-haste/docs/Util/Pagination.md

-# Haste Pagination
+# Pagination component

-This utility class is designed to help paginate the records.
+This component is designed to help paginate the records.

 ## About offset and limit

-The `Haste\Util\Pagination` helper uses the standard Contao Pagination class, but calculates the limit and offset values for you.
+The `Codefog\HasteBundle\Util\Pagination` helper uses the standard Contao Pagination class, but calculates the limit and offset values for you.
 The class has specially been designed to always return a valid value.